V3innn/ctf-writeups/rop_emporium/ret2win/README.md

 ![Alt Text](img/ret2win_func.png)

-The problem here it is that the ret2win() func, is never called by the main so are not able to get the flag.
+The problem here it is that the ret2win() func, is never called by the main so we are not able to get the flag.
 That's where the ret2win attack comes (obviously).

 ## Exploit
-The first thing that we want to do is to crash the program to be able to control it we found the the offset to be 40 with pwndbg
+The first thing that we want to do is to crash the program to be able to control it.
+We found the the offset to be 40 with pwndbg

 We need a ret gadget to return to cause it's a x64 bit binary and not x32 We found it with ropper